mchaudhary22/I2GDS2024/micro_g2/README.md

     ```
     sbatch spades.sh
     ```
+> [!NOTE]
+> The data required for Step 2 can be found in `data/` directory on this GitHub.
+You can copy the raw files directly from our directory using the following command:

+> [!NOTE]
-*P/S: We understand that this is a lengthy step, so we've attached an example SLURM output file, `slurm-2741544.out`, in the `code/` directory in case you need a reference for how the log file should look when the job runs successfully.*
+> We understand that this is a lengthy step, so we've attached an example SLURM output file, `slurm-2741544.out`, in the `code/` directory in case you need a reference for how the log file should look when the job runs successfully.

 ## Step 3: To assesses the quality of genome assemblies using [CheckM2](https://doi.org/10.1038/s41592-023-01940-w)